 AI’s impact on hospitality is set to become more and more evident in future.
 If current trends continue, almost every object we use will eventually be connected to the Internet.
 That means that two-way communication is likely to become the norm for most devices with the resulting data becoming a staple of market research.
 That bidirectional communication framework is a form of AI that any serious student should endeavor to understand.

 Blockchain technology will also play a more significant role in travel marketing in the near future by bypassing traditional channels like booking websites.
 LockTrip is a prime example.
 It accomplishes this by facilitating meaningful communication between consumers and vendors while holding intermediary entities like Expedia and other middleman applications at bay.
-More information on the influences of Blockchain technologies on the travel industry can be found here.

 It is important to note that while the above information provides a useful springboard, it is only a thumbnail sketch of all the intricacies of digital technologies that affect travel and hospitality marketing.
 Courses in digital marketing, AI, and Blockchain are wise choices of electives for students looking to make their mark in travel and hospitality.